-MySQL Char_Length one of the String Function, which returns the length of the user specified string measured in characters.
-This function will consider the multi byte character as the single character.
-And this is the major difference between Char_Length and Length function.
+MySQL Char_Length function is one of the String methods, which returns the length of the user-specified string measured in characters.
+It considers the multi-byte character as a single char.
+And this is the significant difference between Char_Length and Length function.

-TIP: In MySQL, Character_length is the synonyms for the standard Char_Length function.
-So, you can use any of these function names
+The MySQL Character_length is the synonym for the standard Character Length method.
+So, you can use any of these method names.

 MySQL Char_Length Syntax